Transversal non-Clifford gates on almost-good quantum LDPC and quantum locally testable codes: Introduction and main results

-\paragraph{Main results.} In this paper, building on the homological invariant forms on sheaf codes proposed in~\cite{Li2025Poincare}, we achieve nontrivial transversal logical multi-controlled-$Z$ gates on almost-good qLDPC codes and qLTCs~\cite{Dinur2024sheaf} using what we call \emph{cupcap gates} in a remarkably neat fashion.
-This resolves the major outstanding challenge of achieving fault-tolerant non-Clifford gates simultaneously with nearly optimal parameters on qLDPC codes and qLTCs, whose very possibility has remained in doubt.
+\paragraph{Main results.} In this work, building on the cohomological invariant forms on sheaf codes proposed in Ref.~\cite{Li2025Poincare}, we realize nontrivial transversal logical multi-controlled-$Z$ gates on almost-good qLDPC codes and qLTCs~\cite{Dinur2024sheaf}.
+To this end, we demonstrate the existence of \emph{two-way product-expanding punctured Reed--Solomon local codes} {that support nontrivial cup products in cohomology~\cite{LSWLL2026Theory}.} This resolves the open problem of achieving fault-tolerant non-Clifford gates simultaneously with nearly optimal parameters on qLDPC codes and qLTCs.

 As is standard, $\mCZ$ denotes a (multi-)controlled-$Z$ gate on $r$ qubits with $r-1$ controls.